 She regularly speaks, writes, and consults on a wide range of topics, ranging from failure and resilience to corporate innovation, from K12 computer science education to her viral TED talk detailing her unique approach to hacking online dating.
 Mashable called her one of “44 Female Founders to Know” and Refinery29 named her one of the "Most Powerful Women in NYC Tech."
 She has been profiled in Elle, Marie Claire, the Wall Street Journal, and Fast Company, among others.

-Originally from Lansing, Michigan, Christina is pleased to sit on the alumni board of Interlochen Center for the Arts and as a mentor for the Broadway Tech Accelerator and the NEW INC accelerator for startups at the intersection of art and technology.
+Originally from Lansing, Michigan, Christina is pleased to serve on the alumni board of Interlochen Center for the Arts and as a mentor for the Broadway Tech Accelerator and the NEW INC accelerator for startups at the intersection of art and technology.
 In her free time, she sings with various chamber choirs, embarks on adventure travel, including summiting Mt Kilimanjaro and trekking to Everest Base Camp, and is an amateur athlete, with 22 half marathons, 3 triathlons, and 3 marathons under her belt.
 She lives in Brooklyn with her husband Chas Carey and their two plants.
 They are expecting their first child in November.